mazetoken/SLP-smart-contract-tokens/README.md

 - go to SLP-smart-contract-tokens-main folder, open .env file (in eg. notepad) and type/paste mnemonic you generated (12 words passphrase) - the wallet will be created for you later by the script (the derivation path is set to m/44'/245'/0'/0/0).
 You can use your own random mnemonic (12 words) but it might not work as expected (however it worked for me)

-- change token environment in .env file to mint REBEL or VANDALS
+- change token environment in .env file to mint REBEL, VANDALS or CARTEL

 - open a command line (cmd or PowerShell), navigate to the SLP-smart-contract-tokens-main directory (eg. type one by one: `cd ..` `cd ..` `cd SLP-smart-contract-tokens-main` and type commands: